 PhD in Science Education, 2011

-each day.
-I am not exaggerating when I say every single day,
+I am not exaggerating when I say that every single day, I

-I use knowledge, skills, and habits of mind developed at
+use knowledge, skills, and habits of mind developed during

 theories of learning across the distinct STEM domains,

-nurtured my interdisciplinary interests, exposed me to the
+nurtured my interdisciplinary interests, and exposed me to

-in STEM learning.
-Most importantly Tufts provided a vibrant
+project.
+Most importantly Tufts provided (and still does!) a

-and joyful intellectual community where I could grow not
+vibrant and joyful intellectual community where I could grow

 Below are a few videos that profile some of our students' research interests.